houseofai/adaptto2020-aiworkshop/DAM-Workshop/Lab.md

 Please take a look at the [Official Color Extraction Documentation](https://docs.adobe.com/content/help/en/experience-platform/intelligent-services/content-commerce-ai/api/color-extraction.html) to understand the used code fragments from the workers 'index.js'.

+> ⚠ *analyzer_id* determines which Sensei Content Framework is used.
+Please check that you have the proper analyzer_id before making your request.
+For color extraction service, the analyzer_id ID is: *Feature:image-color-histogram:Service-6fe52999293e483b8e4ae9a95f1b81a7*

 ### Getting Started

 1. Go To project inside  [Console.adobe.io](https://console.adobe.io/projects)